-Introduction to Auto Technology & Maintenance
+Introduction to Auto Technology & Maintenance I30 (F/S)

-130 (F/S)
+Grade 10-12

+1 Credit/Year

-This year long course is designed primarily to give students a basic working knowledge of electrical and mechanical components of the automobile and small gas engines.
+This year-long course is designed primarily to give students a basic working knowledge of electrical and mechanical components of the automobile and small gas engines.
 This course will also include employability characteristics, shop management basics, exploration of other job opportunities within the transportation industries, maintenance procedures, proper tool usage and safety/environmental studies, with the goal to prepare students for the next level of classes.
-Students will be given for homework periodically.
-Pass Safety test with 100% score before being allowed to work in the lab.
+Students will be given homework periodically.
+They must pass the Safety test with a 100% score before being allowed to work in the lab.